Commencement

 7 p.m., Hayes Auditorium

-A reception following the Baccalaureate Service will be held in King-Shivell Lounge from 8–9 p.m. for graduates and their familites, faculty, and staff.
+A reception following the Baccalaureate Service will be held in the Cannon Welcome Center from 8–9 p.m. for graduates and their families, faculty, and staff.

-The service will be live streamed on the Lees-McRae College YouTube Channel.
-Watch the live stream
+The service will be live streamed on the Lees-McRae College YouTube channel.
+Watch Live

 Please note that pets, ESA, and therapy animals are not permitted at the Baccalaureate Service.
-Only graduates with approved service dogs are allowed.
+Only approved service dogs are allowed.

 •